telekom/bdd-web-app/readme.md

 }
 ```

 Map your web pages to page classes so that you can access these.
-Therefore you can extend the *Page* class from the framework.
+Therefore, you can extend the *Page* class from the framework.
 If you use jquery you can use the *JQueryPage*.

 ```java
 public class YourPage extends Page {